samsherrawal/AzurePostGreSQLHOL/module03/concepts-backup-restore.md

 If you've configured your server within a virtual network, you can restore to the same virtual network or to a different virtual network.
 However, you can't restore to public access.
 Similarly, if you configured your server with public access, you can't restore to private virtual network access.

-> [!IMPORTANT]
-> A user can't restore deleted servers.
+Please Note A user can't restore deleted servers.
 If you delete a server, all databases that belong to the server are also deleted and can't be recovered.
-To help protect server resources from accidental deletion or unexpected changes after deployment, administrators can use [management locks](../../azure-resource-manager/management/lock-resources.md).
+To help protect server resources from accidental deletion or unexpected changes after deployment, administrators can use management locks.

->
->If you accidentally deleted your server, please reach out to support.
+If you accidentally deleted your server, please reach out to support.
 In some cases, your server might be restored with or without data loss.

 ## Geo-redundant backup and restore

-To enable geo-redundant backup from the **Compute + storage** pane in the Azure portal, see the [quickstart guide](./quickstart-create-server-portal.md).
+To enable geo-redundant backup from the **Compute + storage** pane in the Azure portal, see the quickstart guide.

->[!IMPORTANT]
-> Geo-redundant backup can be configured only at the time of server creation.
+Please Note Geo-redundant backup can be configured only at the time of server creation.

-After you've configured your server with geo-redundant backup, you can restore it to a [geo-paired region](../../availability-zones/cross-region-replication-azure.md).
-For more information, see the [supported regions](overview.md#azure-regions) for geo-redundant backup.
+After you've configured your server with geo-redundant backup, you can restore it to a geo-paired region.
+For more information, see the supported regions for geo-redundant backup.

 When the server is configured with geo-redundant backup, the backup data and transaction logs are copied to the paired region asynchronously through storage replication.
 After you create a server, wait at least one hour before initiating a geo-restore.
 That will allow the first set of backup data to be replicated to the paired region.